-- 1. Turn off the power switch at the back of the Apple II.
-The removal or insertion of any card with power on could cause severe damage to both the computer and ROMPLUS+. - 2.
-Remove the cover from the Apple II by pulling up on the cover at the rear edge. - 3.
-Now choose an Apple II slot number.
-Slot number 0 should never be used as it is reserved for Apple's language cards.
+- Turn off the power switch at the back of the Apple II.
+The removal or insertion of any card with power on could cause severe damage to both the computer and ROMPLUS+. - Remove the cover from the Apple II by pulling up on the cover at the rear edge. - 3.
+Now choose an Apple II socket number.
+Slot number Ø should never be used as it is reserved for Apple's language cards.
 In general, we recommend that you install ROMPLUS+ into a slot immediately below the disk controller card.
-For example, if the disk is in slot #6, place ROMPLUS+ into slot #5.
-The only restriction is that you may not place ROMPLUS+ into slot number 0. - 4.
-Plug ROMPLUS+ into the slot you have chosen.
-Make sure the board is firmly seated in the socket. - 5.
-Replace the cover on your Apple II and turn on your computer.
+For example, if the disk is in slot #6, put ROMPLUS+ into slot #5.